 Our Sixth Form pupils benefit from exciting and stimulating academic opportunities designed to best prepare them for the next steps in their education journey.
 As well as developing independent learning and thinking, pupils enjoy working collaboratively with teachers and fellow pupils.
-All pupils initially choose four A-level subjects in the Lower Sixth (Year 12) and will continue with either three or four of these to full A-levels in the Upper Sixth (Year 13).
+All pupils initially choose three A level subjects (with some opting for a fourth) and a futures elective course from KSW Electives.

 Two Very Important Years

 Sixth Form education is vital in helping to develop young people who will contribute positively to society by leading fulfilled and unselfish lives.
 At King’s we offer clear moral values and a sense of purpose, strong academic focus and a stimulating environment, in a culture of encouragement, enjoyment, and celebration.
 All of this, we believe, builds the confidence pupils need, promoting independence and intellectual enquiry.

 The two years in the Sixth Form inevitably pass very quickly, but they make an invaluable impact on pupils’ lives.
 Our aim is to provide pupils with all the vital knowledge, academic results and life skills that they will need to tackle any challenge they encounter in the future with confidence and lead a successful, happy life.

 Join us for our next Open Morning and see what else King’s can offer as you choose your Worcester Sixth Form or Sixth Form College.